How To Succeed In Everything You Do Even If You’re A Complete Dummy!

 “Getting a mentor is the shortcut to success- Bo Sanchez

-Brian Tracy is a world renown success coach.
+Brendon Baker is a world renown success coach.
 He has taught thousands of students his research-based strategies for exceptional achievement.
-Click the banner below to get Brian’s success coaching. . .
+Click the link below to get Brendon’s success coaching system. . .

 Step 12- You Must Persist/Persevere

 “So long as there is a breath in me, that long I will persist.
 For now I know one of the greatest principles of success.
 If I persist long enough I will win.”- Og Mandino

 “I’m convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.”- Steve Jobs

 The journey to success does not always take place on a smooth, straight highway.
 There are pot holes, detours, hills, and valleys.
 You may also need to deal with rain, hail, fire, or even tornadoes!